-In our opinion, the Center complied, in all material respects, with the aforementioned requirements during the period January 1, 2018, to December 31, 2018, with the exception that one cash account was undercollateralized as of December 31, 2018.
+In our opinion, the Center complied, in all material respects, with the Investment Guidelines during the period of January 1, 2020 through December 31, 2020.

-This report is intended solely for the information and use of the Board of Directors, management, others within the Center and the New York State Authorities Budget Office, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Board of Directors, management, others within the Center and the New York State Authorities Budget Office and is not intended to be and should not be used by anyone other than these specified parties.

-Batavia, New York March 20, 2019
+Batavia, New York March 22, 2021